A Dictionary of Graphcore Terminology

-A batch of samples are normally processed in parallel.
-With batch serialisation, the batch is divided into sub-batches (based on a batch serialisation factor) and only the sub-batch is processed in parallel.
-A sequence of these sub-batches are processed serially.
+A batch or micro batch of samples is normally processed in parallel.
+With batch serialisation, the (micro) batch is divided into sub-batches (based on a batch serialisation factor) and only a sub-batch of samples is processed in parallel.
+A sequence of these sub-batches is processed serially.

 - Bulk-synchronous parallel